Running Tests Overview

 Remote Runs

-How are test runs counted towards your subscription
+How are test runs counted towards a Test Runs model plan

-Your subscription comes with a maximal number of test runs.
+Test runs model subscription come with a maximal number of test runs.
 Local editor runs are exempt from this count, while other run types are included, as described in the table below.

 Run typeIllustrationRun locationCounted towards run quotaNotes